yesyinka/blog_source/_posts/2013-04-23-concurrent-programming-6.markdown

 Here `sender` and `receiver` are numbers that identify the switch and the users (0 is the switch, then users are numbered increasingly when they connect to the switch); `text` is the content of a message a user sends to another user, and is 160 characters long to mimic SMS behaviour.
 Last `service` is the identifier of some system operation, like a request the switch sends to the users; `service_data` carries the optional data the service needs to communicate.
 Actual services are implemented in layer 2, I am going to describe them later.

+#### Other functions

 Layer 1 exposes many functions: some are simple set and get functions to deal with the message structure, while five simplify the access to IPC structures; `build_key()` makes an IPC key from a given character, `create_queue()` and `remove_queue()` manage IPC queues and last `send_message()` and `receive_message()` give a simple way to route messages.

 These functions are a straightforward implementation of what was presented in the previous articles so I do not comment the code line by line.
 I just point out that very simple error management code has been introduced.
 C language does not allow to use exceptions, so errors have to be managed by functions or returned through the `return` statement.
 A solid error management in C is outside the scope of this article, so here you will find the bare minimum.

 The error management of `receive_message()` needs a little explanation, however: `msgrcv()` fails even when there are no messages of the given type, producing a `ENOMSG` error.
 This is the reason why that case has been ignored through the `if(errno == ENOMSG)` construct.

+## Layer 2

+#### The protocol

+Layer2 implements the actual communication protocol between the switch and the users.
+I defined some useful constants in the header file: `MAX_SLEEP` is the maximum number of seconds a user waits before performing an action, while `TYPE_SERVICE` and `TYPE_TEXT` identify the type of the message.
+The defines which name starts with `SERVICE_` list all the possible services: `SERVICE_TERMINATE` forces a user to quit; `SERVICE_TIME` makes it perform a timing operation; `SERVICE_CONNECT` and `SERVICE_DISCONNECT` tell the switch a new user has connected or disconnected; `SERVICE_QID` bears the identifier of the user queue to the switch; `SERVICE_UNREACHABLE_DESTINATION` communicates a user that the receiver of a message is no more online.

+#### Queues

+Two functions are dedicated to queues, `init_queue()` and `close_queue()`.
+The first builds a IPC key from a given number (previously converting it to a char) and runs the create_queue() system call.
+Because of the char conversion the range of integers it can accept is 0-255 and for simplicity's sake there is no check in the whole code that a queue key has not yet been assigned.
+For this example I am simply leveraging that different numbers return different key and, thus, queues.
+The second function closes the queue running the `remove_queue()` system call.
+The system call are not used directly to allow the introduction of more complex checks on the assigned queues.

+#### User functions

+Users have five functions that implement their part of the protocol.
+Two functions communicate to the switch that the user connected or disconnected, namely `user_send_connect()` and `user_send_disconnect()`; both carry the `sender` id and the switch id `sw`, which however in the main program is always 0.
+Two functions implement